 Apply Clarifying Shampoo

 Clarifying shampoos helps to remove the particles of products like henna and dye.
 Must use the brush to apply the shampoo to the eyebrows.
-This process repeats every day and then wash off the brows.
+This process repeats every day and then washes off the henna brows.
 When henna goes lighter, it looks better.

 Apply Baby Oil